 Mornings are always hectic, and this is an important time to get kids used to a routine in order to make sense of the chaos.
 These ideas of morning routines can help make the transition from drop-off or the bus and into the learning environment go more smoothly:

-- Set up a Google Slide on your smartboard with a morning greeting and directions for your students that can be changed slightly each day.
+- Set up a Google Slide on your smartboard with a morning greeting and directions for your students that can be changed each day slightly.
 Let your students know at the beginning of the year that all they have to do is check the smartboard to get to work!
 You can make it fun with a fresh word of the day or a new writing prompt to practice with!

 - Encourage students to engage in independent reading once they’ve gotten their bookbags stowed.
 They can bring a book from home or choose one from your classroom library.